st1vms/py-munkres/README.md

 ## 🪜 Roadmap

-* [ ] Out of the box support for rectangular and irregular matrices
+* [x] Out of the box support for rectangular matrices
+* [ ] Support for both minimization and maximization problems
 * [ ] Logic for disallowing specific assignments
 * [ ] Iterative approach for `__search_augmented_path`, in order to avoid recursion depth limit with large cost matrices
 * [ ] Numpy